BlayneAyersman/Percolation_Simulation/README.md

   <img src="screenshots/does_not_percolate.png" height="300" />
 </p>

-The implementation of this model is achieved by using a Weighted Quick Union algorithm (imported from a Java library provided by Princeton University) to track the chain of connection between open sites.
+Our model is achieved by implementing a Weighted Quick Union algorithm (imported from a Java library provided by Princeton University) to track the chains of connection between open sites in our grid.

 ## The Problem
 In a famous scientific problem, researchers are interested in the following question:
 If sites are independently set to be open with probability p (and therefore blocked with probability 1 − p), what is the probability that the system percolates?
-When p equals 0 (no sites are open), the system does not percolate; when p equals 1 (all sites are open), the system percolates.
-The plots below show the site vacancy probability p versus the percolation probability for a 20-by-20 random grid (left) and a 100-by-100 random grid (right).
+When p equals 0, the system does not percolate; when p equals 1, the system percolates.
+The plots below show the site vacancy probability (probability of any given site being open) p versus the percolation probability for a 20-by-20 random grid (left) and a 100-by-100 random grid (right).

 <p float="left">
   <img src="screenshots/vacancy probability 20-20.png" height="285"/>